Time Out (magazine): History

 In April 2015, the New York edition also moved to the free-distribution model to increase the reader base and grow brand awareness.
 This transition doubled circulation by increasing its web audience, estimated to be around 3.5 million unique visitors a month.
 Time Out increased its weekly magazine circulation to over 305,000 copies, complementing millions of digital users of Time Out New York.
-Time Out New York is now available free every other Wednesday in vending boxes and newsstands across New York City.
+Time Out New York paused printing physical of copies of the magazine in 2020.